Office of the County Manager

 Previous Legislative Sessions:

-To learn about the impact from the 82nd (2023) Legislative Session on Washoe County please see our 2023 Legislative Report
+To learn about bills from the 83rd (2025) Legislative Session that had an effect on Washoe County please see our 2025 Legislative Report and final 2025 Legislative Bill Tracker.

 Local Government